DThornz/Protein-Heat-Map-/README.md

 # Protein Heat Map

-## This code was made to work with MATLAB R2021a and requires the Image Processing Toolbox work properly.
+## This code was made to work with MATLAB R2021a and requires the Image Processing Toolbox to work properly.

 ## What are Heat Map?